 Absolutely.
 The types of microbes used are those already found in many types of food, including cheeses, wines and yoghurts.
 Bokashi is made with both aerobic and anaerobic microbes.
 Yeast is the fermentation starter, lactic acid bacteria is what you’ll find in cheese and yoghurt and phototropic bacterial are essential for the carbon / nitrogen combining in the composting process.

-Your starter kit will cost R490 which includes 2 buckets plus 2 bags of bokashi.
-You will then use a bag of bokashi a month at a cost of R62 – less than R2 per day.
+Your starter kit will cost R595 which includes 2 buckets plus 2 bags of bokashi, a scoop and delivery.
+You will then use a bag of bokashi a month at a cost of about R85 – less than R2 per day – obviously depending on how many people you prepare for and how much fresh fruit and veg you use.
+If you order your bokashi in bulk, you will pay as little as R65 per kg.

 Fermenting waste is far, far better than traditional composting.
 Greenhouse gas emissions are greatly reduced during fermentation, there are no insect or rodent problems, and the end product is extremely valuable as a soil conditioner.